lolpro11/TI-MC2D/README.md

 - Use Flint and Steel by pressing [(-)] next do a flammable block
 - Apply bone meal to crops and saplings by pressing [(-)] on them

-How to transfer worlds:
-‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾
-1. Save and select your world
-2. Click "Export"
-3. Close Minecraft 2D and open the world container
-4. Select an empty slot and press ctrl+V
-5. Send the world container file to another calculator and open it
-6. Select your world and click "Export"
-7. Close the world container and open Minecraft 2D
-8. Click "Play", then "Create New World", then "Import"
-9. Press ctrl+V

 How to install mods:
 ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾
 1. Place the mod file into the MyLib folder (if you use the student software emulator, use Documents\TI-Nspire\MyLib)